About Simone Davies

 I not only help bring out the best in children, but their parents too.
 I make Montessori accessible for anyone and will help you too.

-I have over 10 years experience as an AMI-qualified Montessori teacher, working with both young children and their parents and I have two children who attended Montessori right to the end of primary school.
+I have nearly 15 years experience as an AMI-qualified Montessori teacher, working with both young children and their parents and I have two children who attended Montessori right to the end of primary school.